FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

         }
     }
 ```
-now if we launch the application, we can see the log
+now when we launch the application, we can see the log

 <img src="/assets/img/dagger/5/1.png" class="center">

-if we rerun the app, we won't see the log because we've set it already.
+when we rerun the app, we won't see the log because we've set it already.

 Let's say we wanted to get that same **SharedPreferencesManager** in our `MainActivity`
 ```kotlin